1Chloe1/FirstRepository/README.md

 ### Built-in Functions

-We have some built-in functions defined ints, bools, chars, and strns.
+We have some built-in functions defined on ints, bools, chars, and strns.

 <!--
 How can one define integer maximum in terms of integer negation and